Last updated: February 2, 2026

 The trend-filtered MACD crossover is probably the most reliable MACD strategy for beginners because it’s designed to keep traders on the right side of the main market trend.

-A longer-term moving average, like the 50 EMA, is used as a “trend filter” or “boss.”
-Exponential moving averages are preferred in this role, as they react faster to recent price changes.
-If the price is above the 50 EMA, search exclusively for buy signals.
-If it’s below, only sell signals should be sought, waiting for a bearish confirmation.
+The trend-filtered MACD crossover strategy A longer-term moving average, like the 50 EMA, is used as a “trend filter.”
+If the price is above the 50 EMA, traders should focus primarily on buy signals.
+If it’s below, priority is given to sell signals.

 The rules for a buy trade: